amayj288/SNS-Assignment-5_Group-10/README.md

                   -> python main.py key

       ii) Main Execution: Since this - Since it involves communiaction between server and client, open 3 terminals with the path containing the 'main.py' file and the generated keys in txt files.
-Then execute the following in the 3 separate terminals simultaneously:
+Then execute the following in the 3 separate terminals(in the same order as given i.e. first execute Terminal 1(KDC) then Terminal 2(Server) and then terminal 3 (client)):

                            Terminal 1:-
-                                              -> python main.py A
+                                              -> python main.py KDC

                            Terminal 2:-
                                               -> python main.py B

                            Terminal 3:-
-                                              -> python main.py KDC
+                                              -> python main.py A